opensearch-project/opensearch-benchmark/docker/README.md

 To run in interactive mode, run docker run `-it opensearchproject/opensearch-benchmark /bin/sh`.
 This will place you into a shell to interact with the container where you can invoke opensearch-benchmark with any desired subcommands or options.
 When you are finished, exit from the shell to terminate the container.

-IMPORTANT NOTE: For OSB version 0.2.0 on Dockerhub and Pypi, running opensearch-benchmark without any subcommands will result in a failure.
+**Minor Bug in OSB v0.2.0:** For OSB version 0.2.0 on Dockerhub and Pypi, running opensearch-benchmark without any subcommands will result in a failure.
 See the following for examples:

 ```
 # Running opensearch-benchmark docker image without any args